Emergency Dentist Canberra – Weekend Emergency Dentist – Canberra Dentist Saturday – On Call Dentists

 What to do if I have a dental emergency?

 We are your Emergency Dentist Canberra open after hours, out of hours late to accommodate all dental emergencies subject to Dentist availability.
-Just call our Emergency Dentist Hotline 6242 7777 immediately and we will do everything to make sure that you’re treated as soon as possible if a Dentist is available.
-We are here to help in providing timely dental treatments for all types of complex dental emergency treatments including failed root canals, gum swelling, sore gums, broken tooth, chipped tooth, crown capping, veneer capping, dental abscess, post extraction dry socket re-dressing, wisdom tooth pain, both simple tooth extractions and complex surgical tooth extractions etc
+Just call our Emergency Dentist Hotline 6242 7777 immediately and we will do everything to make sure that you’re treated as soon as possible by our Canberra Emergency Dentists.
+We are here to help in providing timely dental treatments for all types of complex dental emergency treatments including failed root canals, gum swelling, sore / bleeding gums, broken tooth, chipped tooth, crown capping / re-cementing, broken denture, dental abscess, post extraction dry socket re-dressing, wisdom tooth pain, pulling a tooth out both simple tooth extractions & complex surgical tooth extractions etc

 The below FAQ’s will help you during those critical dental emergency situations when you are in dental trauma: